Skip to main content

 Deep-Dive Questions

-Yes, perimenopause and menopause shift insulin sensitivity, body composition, and sleep, all of which contribute to metabolic stagnation.
+Yes, perimenopause and menopause change insulin sensitivity, body composition, and sleep, all of which contribute to metabolic stagnation.
 Estrogen normally helps with insulin signaling.
 Falling estrogen often raises visceral fat.
 We test full hormones and consider hormone therapy in appropriate candidates.

 Long-term GLP-1 data extends to 5 to 7 years for diabetes use, with shorter data for obesity.
 The current safety profile is reasonable, with the main risks being nausea, gallbladder issues, and rare cases of pancreatitis.
 We use the lowest effective dose and reassess every 3 months.

 Yes, you can keep most of your muscle on GLP-1 medications if you eat enough protein (around 1 gram per pound of ideal body weight) and strength train 2 to 3 times per week.
-Without those two pillars, GLP-1 patients lose 30 to 40 percent of their weight as muscle, which is too much.
+Without those two pillars, GLP-1 patients lose 30 to 40% of their weight as muscle, which is too much.

 Yes, untreated sleep apnea is a major cause of metabolic stagnation.
 Repeated drops in oxygen overnight raise cortisol, lower testosterone, and worsen insulin resistance.
-CPAP or a dental appliance often unlocks progress that no diet change could.
+CPAP or a dental appliance often restores progress that no diet change could.

 Chronic dieting can lower T3 and raise reverse T3 in a pattern called "low T3 syndrome," but the thyroid gland itself is not usually damaged.
 The signal returns to normal with adequate calories, protein, and rest.
 We test before and after a reverse diet to confirm.

 Pregnancy and postpartum reshape metabolism and body composition for years.
 Sleep deprivation, breastfeeding hormones, and the demands of new parenthood all contribute.
-We focus on muscle protection and gentle rebuilding rather than aggressive cuts during this season.
+We focus on muscle protection and gentle rebuilding rather than intensive cuts during this season.

 Yes, continuous glucose monitors are very useful for metabolic stagnation.
 They reveal hidden post-meal spikes, late-night crashes, and stress-driven swings that lab snapshots miss.
 Most patients change their habits within 2 weeks of seeing their own data.